 - Airplane ticket (Air Arrival - including the Flight number)

 - Credit/Debit card or Paypal account for payment

-The cost is 20 USD for standard processing.
-For rush processing and super rush processing, the cost is 40 USD and 60 USD, respectively.
+The cost is USD 20.00 for standard processing.
+For rush processing and super rush processing, the cost is USD 40.00 and USD 60.00, respectively.

 It depends on the processing time you choose.
 We offer three options:

 The Mexican Tourist Card (Air) is valid for 180 days after arrival.
-It allows for a single entry with a maximum stay of 180 days.
+It allows for a single entry with a maximum stay of 180 days in Total.

 Travelers who want to visit Mexico must have their passport with at least 6 month validity from the planned date of entry.

 You can use it only once, as its valid for a Single Entry only.